DOMS Explained: Prevent & Treat Muscle Soreness After the Gym

 If you are just starting in the fitness game, or you have recently taken your workout to new levels, you may develop aching muscles, sore body parts and general pains in places you’ve never felt before, but we’re sorry to say the common saying is right… no pain, no gain!

-DOMs Meaning – What are DOMs?
+What are DOMs?

-Delayed Onset Muscle Soreness (DOMS) is a type of muscle soreness typically occurring a day or two after exercising.
+Delayed Onset Muscle Soreness (DOMS) is a type of muscle soreness that typically occurs a day or two after exercising.
 It’s basically that pain you feel 24-72 hours after a workout, which typically feels at its worst around 48 hours after your workout.
-It results from micro trauma to your muscles and accumulated waste products due to exercise.
-We know this sounds scary, but we promise it is normal!

-What is the cause of DOMs?
+What is the Cause of DOMs?

 DOMS (Delayed Onset Muscle Soreness) is that pesky muscle soreness that usually pops up a day or two after exercising.
 It's caused by tiny tears in your muscle fibres, which happen when your muscles are stressed or overloaded during a workout.
 These tears are a good thing - they stimulate your body to repair and rebuild the muscle, increasing strength and size.
 But the rebuilding process can cause inflammation and pain, aka DOMS.